-- You can find all information on this topic on the theme page social safety, including where to go to for help or reporting issues. - VUmc's policy on unacceptable behaviour and the AMC Code of Conduct for Integrity, which describes what unacceptable behaviour is and where you can get support or ask questions.
+- You can find all information on this topic on the theme page social safety, including where to go to for help or reporting issues. - Policy on unacceptable behaviour from employees and Policy on unacceptable behaviour from visitors and patients, which describes what unacceptable behaviour is and where you can get support or ask questions.